PrestoConFuoco1/News-Server/README.md

 port = 5555
 ```

-All parameters are required, no optional parameters.
+All parameters are required, except port; default port is 5555.

 # Command line options